sw-sys/Data_Engineering_Zoomcamp/WK1_work/WK1_NOTES.md

 - view the data dictionary to see what each field is
 - Q. Why the heck are terminals so complex?
 Why are there so many and why all different syntax?
 Which to use for what?
 - Bash for pgcli seems to work
+- pgcli commands to test conn - \dt & SELECT 1;
+- WSL just need pgadmin, pgcli is not the way to do this

 - [ ] [Connecting pgAdmin and Postgres](https://youtu.be/hCAIVe9N0ow)
 - [ ] [Putting the ingestion script into Docker](https://youtu.be/B1WwATwf-vY)